 - Those with a life-threatening or life-limiting illness

-- Families of those with a life-threatening or life-limiting illness
+- Family members of those with a life-threatening or life-limiting illness

 - Anyone who has been bereaved by the loss of a loved one by a terminal illness within the last two years.

-If individuals who approach our service do not meet this referral criteria, we are happy to provide one session to offer advice and, where possible, signpost to other services and provide supportive literature.
+If individuals who approach our service do not meet this referral criteria, we are happy to offer advice and, where possible, signpost to other services and provide supportive literature.